gchure/phd/docs/src/chapter_07/section_08_param_comparison.md

 $\Delta\varepsilon_{AI}$ given prior knowledge of
 $\Delta\varepsilon_{RA}$ and the total number of repressors per cell.
-As shown in @Fig:lit_degeneracy, using values of $\Delta\varepsilon_{AI}$ from @razo-mejia2018; @ogorman1980 approximately agree with the measurements whereas the predicted curves using $\Delta\varepsilon_{AI}$ from @daber2011 overestimates the fold-change, even though these values accurately describe the simple-repression data
+As shown in @Fig:lit_degeneracy, using values of $\Delta\varepsilon_{AI}$ from @razo-mejia2018 and @ogorman1980 approximately agree with the measurements whereas the predicted curves using $\Delta\varepsilon_{AI}$ from @daber2011 overestimates the fold-change, even though these values accurately describe the simple-repression data